jprichmond/now/home.md

 ## Hello There

 You have reached the personal page of yours truly, Jason Richmond.
-It’s currently under construction if writing about oneself can be considered constructive.
+There are few things here with more to come

-In the meantime, take a look at my code [resumé](resume.html)
+Have a look at my code [resumé](resume.html) and the [text version](text-resume.html)

 And for something more fun — play around with these: